kubernetes/website/content/en/blog/_posts/2021-06-21-update-with-ingress-nginx.md

   Ingress-NGINX that supports v1 networking api.

 The community’s feedback and support in this effort is welcome.
-The Ingress-Nginx Sub-project regularly hold community meetings where we discuss this and other issues facing the project, meeting notes and details are [here](https://github.com/kubernetes/community/tree/master/sig-network)
+The Ingress-NGINX Sub-project regularly holds community meetings where we discuss this and other issues facing the project, meeting notes and details are [here](https://github.com/kubernetes/community/tree/master/sig-network)